Fonxy666/texting-application/README.md

 - Register to the application.
 - You can configure your profile if you click on your avatar in the top right corner, than under the profile menu.
 - You can disable animation/appear as an anonym person if you click on your avatar in the top right corner, than under the settings menu.
+- (ONGOING) To join or create a room, you need to give the application a 6 digit token(encryption token) which will be used to decrypt the user's private token.
 - You can register a new room, or join to an existing one under the "Connect to a room" menu.
 - In the chat room, you can delete or modify your already sent messages if you click on the '3 dot' next to your message.
+- Users can send friend request to another existing users, and other users can accept or decline it.
+- User's can invite other user's to the chatroom, if they are friends.

 # The backend is built on the ASP.NET 8 framework, with the main goals of being/having:
 - Secure: for example: 2FA, refresh tokens